-As at December 31, 2022, \$14,400 (December 31, 2021 - \$nil) of the REIT's debt was at floating rates.
+As at December 31, 2023, \$23,600 (December 31, 2022 - \$14,400) of the REIT's debt was at floating rates.

-The REIT has approximately \$141,711 of mortgages that will be coming due during 2023.
-Of this amount, \$15,914 relates to mortgages on properties expected to be disposed of in 2023 (see "Fourth Quarter Highlights and Year-to-Date Key Performance Indicators- Disposition Activity").
-Subsequent to December 31, 2022, the REIT refinanced two mortgages set to mature in 2023 totaling \$31,226.
+The REIT has approximately \$81,644 of mortgages that will be coming due during 2024.
+Subsequent to December 31, 2023, the REIT refinanced one mortgage set to mature in 2024 totaling \$12,962.
 The REIT anticipates refinancing the remaining mortgages with new and/or existing lenders and is in discussions with its current lenders and does not currently anticipate the REIT will encounter any material issues in regards to refinancing any of these mortgages.
 Regardless, there can be no assurance that the REIT will have access to sufficient capital or access to capital on terms favourable for the refinancing of these mortgages.
 If the REIT is unable to refinance the mortgages, this could have a material adverse impact on the REIT and its Unitholders.